dessertj/dessertj-core/README.md

 besides the fqcn always it's container (directory or JAR file) to specify it uniquely.

-For the following a container is directory or JAR file that could be added to the CLASSPATH to include all classes within the container.
+For the following a container is a directory or JAR file that could be added to the CLASSPATH to include all classes within the container.
 A class is a concrete .class file uniquely defined by its fqcn name and its container.
 Hence for the concepts below an interface or an inner class is a class because it has its own .class file.